 Finding Time for Self-Care

 It’s important not to ignore the mental health effects that may be fueled by this pandemic.
-According to the CDC, issues like the one we are currently facing can cause a lot of extra stress.
+Issues like the one we are currently facing can cause a lot of extra stress.
 That may lead to anxiety, depression, or other mental health issues.
 Unfortunately, there are multiple groups at risk of developing these issues.
 Children and teenagers are actually at greater risk, due to so much pressure and uncertainty.